WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 1. Click the **Permissions** tab, set all permissions to **Only authenticated users**, and then click **Save**.

 	>**Note**: This will ensure that all operations against the **TodoItem** table require an authenticated user.
-This also simplifies the scripts in the next tutorial because they will not have to allow for the possibility of anonymous users.
+This also simplifies the scripts in the next hands-on lab because they will not have to allow for the possibility of anonymous users.

 	![Setting table permissions](./Images/setting-table-permissions.png?raw=true "Setting table permissions")

 	_Setting table permissions_

-1. Switch back to XCode where we left in exercise 1.
+1. Switch back to XCode where we left in [exercise 1](#Exercise1).

 2. Press the **Run** button to build the project and start the app in the iPhone emulator; verify that an unhandled exception with a status code of 401 (Unauthorized) is raised after the app starts.

 	>**Note**: This happens because the app attempts to access Mobile Services as an unauthenticated user, but the_TodoItem_ table now requires authentication.
 Next, you will update the app to authenticate users before requesting resources from the mobile service.

-### Task 3 - Adding authentication to the app ###
+### Task 3 - Adding Authentication to the App ###

-1. Open the project file **QSTodoListViewController.m** and in the **viewDidLoad** method, remove the following code that reloads the data into the table:
+1. Open the project file **QSTodoListViewController.m** and in the **viewDidLoad** method, remove the following code that reloads the data into the table.

 	````objective-c
 	[self refresh];
 	````

-1. Just after the **viewDidLoad** method, add the following code:
+1. Just after the **viewDidLoad** method, add the following code.

 	````objective-c
 	-(void)viewDidAppear:(BOOL)animated